wazo-platform/wazo-platform.org/content/uc-doc/contributors/style_guide.md

 ### General Style Rules

-To try and maintain a clean and consistent code base we use `black` which is a tool that enforces a slightly stricter subset of Python's [PEP8](https://peps.python.org/pep-0008/) and `flake8`.
+To try and maintain a clean and consistent code base we use `black`, which is a tool that enforces a slightly stricter subset of Python's [PEP8](https://peps.python.org/pep-0008/) and `flake8`.
 There is a good explanation of the rules and reasons on
 [its website](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html).
 You
-can run linters in all projects via `tox` with `tox -e linters` to check if you code is correctly formatted.
-The CI will run this automatically too and warn if the code doesn't conform.
+can run linters in all projects via `tox` with `tox -e linters` to check if your code is correctly formatted.
+The CI will run this automatically too and fail if the code isn't conform.

 In newer projects we also have [`pre-commit`](https://pre-commit.com/) to run and apply the fixes automatically in some cases as well as [`mypy`](https://mypy.readthedocs.io/en/stable/) for static